Skip to main content

 Skills

-Clawrium ships a curated skills catalog that any agent in your fleet can install with one command.
-A skill is a directory of behaviour-shaping prompts and metadata that the underlying claw discovers at runtime — Test-Driven Development discipline, code-review guardrails, security-audit playbooks.
+Clawrium ships a curated skills catalog that any agent in your fleet can copy into local agent state with one command.
+A skill is a directory of behaviour-shaping prompts and metadata that the underlying agent discovers at runtime — Test-Driven Development discipline, code-review guardrails, security-audit playbooks.

 Quick start